Data Mining

 data mining togaf basic entities

 Screenshot of the Architecture Repository web application.
-Here you see that any type of data can be imported and placed together.
-On the right, you have easy and quick access to certain types of data.
+Here, any data type can be imported and placed together.
+On the right, you have easy and quick access to certain data types.

 Screenshot of a model created of the data in the Visual Designer.
 You see that one of the stakeholders is colored red.
-That is because a business rule was defined that every target audience must have its own business.
+That is because a business rule was defined as one in which every target audience must have its own business.

 Screenshot of a view of a process showing the only flow of events and activities.
-The red color line indicates that a certain trigger is not fired after an event occurs.
-Based on the process log this could be spotted.
-Now the organization has an opportunity to improve this fault situation in the process.
+The red line indicates that a certain trigger is not fired after an event occurs.
+Based on the process log, this could be spotted.
+Now, the organization has an opportunity to improve this fault situation in the process.

-Dragon1 provides you with a template view layout that makes it easy to provide strategic and transformation context to any model or view.
-On the left-hand side of the visualization, there is room for strategic data, like goals and objectives and on the right-hand side of the picture, there is room for transformation data like projects and deliverables.
+Dragon1 provides a template view layout, making providing strategic and transformation context easy for any model or view.
+On the left-hand side of the visualization, there is room for strategic data, like goals and objectives, and on the right-hand side of the picture, there is room for transformation data, like projects and deliverables.

 Start using Dragon1 for Data Mining

-If you like what you see, then Dragon1 is the solution for you for data mining in a new way.
+If you like what you see, then Dragon1 is the solution for data mining in a new way.

 If you have any questions, you can contact our sales via phone or email.
 You can also start immediately with data mining by purchasing a Dragon1 PRO user license.